ioBroker/ioBroker.vis/src/src/Attributes/Widget/SCHEMA.md

   - `style` - Drop-down menu with all possible styles. ?
   - `custom` - Custom field editor.
 See [below](#custom-field-editor)
   - `text` - Input field with Edit dialog.
     - `noButton` - [optional] if true, no edit button will be shown.
-Default is false.
+Default is true.
   - `html` - Input field with Edit dialog and parsing of HTML code
+    - `multiline` - show multi-line editor
   - `json` - Input field with Edit dialog and parsing of JSON code
+    - `multiline` - show multi-line editor
   - `icon64` - Select from predefined material icons as base64 (svg)
   - `help` - show help text
     - `text` - [required] This text will be shown without label